Nikolay-S-Nikolov/movie-magic/README.md

 ### Show creator control buttons

 - [x] Add creator as relation to movies
 - [x] Update movie create to add user as creator
+- [x] Show buttons in details page only for creator